GIPPSLAND ORTHOPAEDICS

 Rotator cuff

-Rotator cuff is a group of muscles that attach via tendons to the shoulder bone.
-They act to stabilise and help rotation.
+The rotator cuff is a group of muscles that attach via tendons to the shoulder bone.
+They act to stabilise and rotate the shoulder.
 Tearing of these tendons is called a rotator cuff tear and causes functional loss and pain.
 Rotator cuff tears are initially managed with rest, analgesia, physiotherapy and injections.
 Tears that don’t respond to this may be surgically repaired.

 Instability

 Shoulder instability results from injury or laxity of the structures that keep the shoulder joint in place.
-Shoulders that are loose due to laxisty of the soft tissues are generally best treated with physiotherapy, whereas shoulders that have a specific problem that causes instability may be best treated with surgery.
+Shoulders that are loose due to laxity of the soft tissues are best treated with physiotherapy, whereas shoulders that have a specific problem that causes instability may be best treated with surgery.

 Impingement

-Shoulder impingement is caused by inflammation of the tendons and bursa in the shoulder joint.
-Common causes are motor vehicle accidents, trauma and sports such as tennis, baseball, swimming and weightlifting.
-It is treated with rest, physiotherapy, injections and sometimes surgery.
+Shoulder impingement is caused by inflammation of the tendons and bursa around the shoulder joint.
+Common causes include repetitive activities, sport and trauma.
+Treated includes activity modification, rest, physiotherapy, injections and sometimes surgery.

 Arthritis